-• removing unnecessary words or replacing long phrases with simpler alternatives due to the fact that becomes because

-• making clauses into sentences

-The national reserve system includes protected areas and reserves across Australia which provide long-term protection for examples of Australia's diverse ecosystems and plant and animal species.

-The national reserve system includes protected areas and reserves across Australia.
-These provide long-term protection for examples of Australia's diverse ecosystems, and plant and animal species.

-• changing lists within sentences to bullet points; this is especially useful for web content.
+- removing unnecessary words or replacing long phrases with simpler alternatives (eg due to the fact that becomes because); try to identify which words add meaning to your writing and which just take up space - making clauses into sentences (eg The national reserve system includes protected areas and reserves across Australia that provide long-term protection for examples of Australia's diverse ecosystems and plant and animal species becomes The national reserve system includes protected areas and reserves across Australia.
+These provide long-term protection for examples of Australia's diverse ecosystems and plant and animal species) - changing lists within sentences to bullet points; this is especially useful for web content.